Fora’s Take

 To get to the cave, you'll have to hike about 30 minutes through thick vegetation and cross rivers that can get up to chest height.
 The cave itself goes down four miles, but due to safety, visitors are only allowed about two-thirds of the way down.
 There is a limit of six visitors per tour guide and 125 visitors per day.
 Only 13 guides in the entire country are certified to guide you to these caves, so make sure you book your visit early.

-Days 5-7: Cap off your 7 days in Belize at the beach
+Days 5-7: Cap Off Your 7 Days in Belize at the Beach

 Belize is bordered by the beautiful Caribbean sea, and as such, is home to beautiful resorts to pass the days.
 Whether you want to just relax and sip out of a coconut, or snorkel and dive the Belize Barrier Reef, there's something for everyone to enjoy.

 Did you like this guide?
-Reach out to customize and book your own experience.
-Or, just to chat about travel in general.
+Reach out to customize and book your own experience with a Fora Advisor.
+Or, to chat about travel in general.

-You can normally expect a response from Ashley within a business day or so.
-You'll also be subscribed to our travel newsletter (you can unsubscribe at any time).
+You can normally expect a response from Fora within a business day or so.
+You’ll also be subscribed to our travel newsletter (you can unsubscribe at any time).

+Want more travel tips?
+Check out my guide to a long weekend in Mexico City.
 This guide is part of our ongoing series on travel to Belize.